Igneous petrology & geochemistry

 The group works in a wide variety of tectonic settings from Ocean Islands, through Subduction zones and their exhumed equivalents to Large Igneous Provinces (LIPs).
 Research on magma plumbing systems is integrated with investigation of geothermal systems, formation of volcaniogenic ore, contact metamorphism of country rock and assimilation processes, and with gases released from the magma and due to contact metamorphism.
 Additionally, magma genesis and sources are investigated including the role of slab-derived sources in subduction zones.
 The study of deep subduction processes encompasses exhumed diamond-bearing ultra-high pressure terrains.

-The group’s extensive knowledge and varied expertise is based on i) field experience in some of the best exposed eroded and active volcanoes and exhumed subduction zones worldwide, ii) scaled analogue and numerical modelling of the process of volcano-magmatic and metamorphic processes, iii) routine in-house FEG-EPMA analysis and thermobarometry studies, iv) long-standing experience with analysis and modeling of high-temperature geochemical data, including stable and radiogenic isotopes of solid and gaseous erupted materials, and v) high pressure-temperature experimental simulations of magmatic processes.
-CEMPEG therefore possesses a “toolkit” to generate and interpret combined petrological and structural datasets to reconstructing magma plumbing systems and crustal architecture.
+The group’s extensive knowledge and varied expertise is based on i) field experience in some of the best exposed eroded and active volcanoes and exhumed subduction zones worldwide, ii) scaled analogue and numerical modelling of the process of volcano-magmatic and metamorphic processes, iii) routine in-house FEG-EPMA analysis and thermobarometry studies, iv) long-standing experience with analysis and modelling of high-temperature geochemical data, including stable and radiogenic isotopes of solid and gaseous erupted materials, and v) high pressure-temperature experimental simulations of magmatic processes.
+Our research group therefore possesses a “toolkit” to generate and interpret combined petrological and structural datasets to reconstructing magma plumbing systems and crustal architecture.